 6 Stock Management Mistakes you Need to Avoid

 Improper stock control can ruin your business.
-Be aware that we’re all prone to making costly mistakes that can spell the end for your business, Even Nike wasn’t immune.
-In the early 2000’s, lack of stock control led to the loss of, hold your breath, approximately $100 million in sales – That is a big loss for any company, even a company the caliber of Nike.
+Even the big players like Nike are not immune to this.
+In the early 2000’s, lack of stock control at Nike led to the loss of, hold your breath, approximately $100 million in sales.

 After all of the hullabaloo, Nike’s stock price plummeted 20%, It was slapped by several class-action lawsuits, and became the poster child for inefficient implementations.
 Fortunately, they were able to bounce back by using a better stock control system.
-If it can happen to one of the biggest companies in the world, it can happen to you too.
+If it can happen to one of the biggest companies in the world, it can happen to you.

-We’ve compiled the Top 6 Stock Management mistakes businesses make when counting inventory and the possible solutions:
+We’ve compiled the Top 6 Stock Management mistakes that you need to avoid, and the possible solutions:

 The number one problem in stock management is us, humans.
 Data entry mistakes, poorly trained staff, lack of knowledge in the stocktaking process, product knowledge, multi-scanning a product of the same type, and lack of supervision, all are common mistakes and are understandable, but avoidable.

-Avoid these possibilities from affecting your stock count by planning correctly.
+Avoid these possibilities by creating a pre-stocktake plan.
 If a pre-stocktake plan is created, communicated, tested, and managed correctly, then these errors will be significantly reduced if not eliminated.

 2. Failure To Accurately Forecast Demand